SARS-CoV-2 Pseudotyped Virus

 Plasmids Expressing Spike and Spike Variants

 Full-length wildtype SARS-CoV-2 spike protein is inefficient for pseudotyping; several modifications may enhance infectious particle production, including codon optimization, deletion of the C-terminal 18-21 amino acids and a D614G change which is present in many circulating variants.
-The table below lists spike expression plasmids that are suitable for generating SARS-CoV-2 spike pseudotyped virus using appropriate packaging plasmids.
-Use the search bar to find a particular modification or variant.
+The table below lists expression plasmids that are suitable for generating pseudotyped virus for SARS-CoV-2 and other coronaviruses using appropriate packaging plasmids.
+Use the search bar to find a particular viral spike protein (MERS, CoV-1, CoV-2), modification, or variant.

 pBOB-CAG-SARS-CoV2-Spike-HA (Addgene plasmid #141347) is available in standard format and as a Lentiviral prep.